Skip to main content

 200 WBT40%

-Check the Broker Program page for the current WBT tier table with all intermediate breakpoints.
+The 200 WBT entry matches the no-WBT 40% base; the first uplift starts at 4,000 WBT.
+The canonical tier table is published on the Broker Program page.
 How to apply: Contact institutional@whitebit.com with the business description and expected user volume.
 Program benefits:

 • Per-customer API keys